-HCC has spent around 15 years developing embedded communications and storage software.
-Some of the worlds leading companies including GE, Schneider Electric, ABB, Siemens, Motorola, Volvo, Alstom, Baker Hughes, Nike, Canon, Disney, Itron, Magnetti Marelli, Knorr-Bremse, Eaton, Honeywell and hundreds more trust HCC software to power their technology.
+HCC has spent more than 15 years developing embedded communications and storage software.
+Some of the world’s leading companies including GE, Schneider Electric, ABB, Siemens, Motorola, Volvo, Alstom, Baker Hughes, Nike, Canon, Disney, Itron, Magnetti Marelli, Knorr-Bremse, Eaton, Honeywell and hundreds more trust HCC software to power their technology.
 Our experience developing reliable software over many years has led HCC to realize that claiming ‘high quality’ is meaningless unless we provide transparency about our development methods.

 HCC is an ISO 9001:2015 certified company.
 This certification reflects our long-term commitment to quality.
 Certificate Registration Number: ISO 9001: 503/1367-1286

 ISO 9001 is an international standard that specifies requirements for a Quality Management System.
 All software and documentation developed by HCC conforms to the company Quality Assurance process according to ISO 9001 standards – no exceptions.
 This brings many benefits to our customers including high quality software, documentation and support.
 HCC is working on this platform to extend its range of products to include more verifiable software components to include artefacts required for IEC61508, ISO26262, IEC62304, FDA510K and other related standards.